 Rocco began his tenure as the Director of Athletics at Santa Barbara City College in July of 2017.
 He came to SBCC after previously working at Bloomfield College, an NCAA Division II school in New Jersey as the Assistant Director of Athletics and Head Softball Coach for nine years.
-He spent the last two years as the Director of Athletics and Head of Physical Education at New Providence (NJ) High School.

 During Constantino's nine years as the Head Softball Coach at Bloomfield, the program averaged 23 wins a season after averaging just nine wins per season prior to 2007 in the Division II era.
 Constantino accumulated 209 wins in his nine seasons as Bloomfield's head coach.
 With a win over Mercy on April 1, 2015, Constantino became just the third Central Athletic Collegiate Conference (CACC) coach to reach 200 wins in the Division II era.

 BC's best season under Constantino came in 2009 when the Lady Deacons finished 33-15 and set the mark for wins in a single season during the Division II era.
 The club finished third in the CACC regular season standings and placed third in the CACC Tournament, winning three postseason games.
 The Deacons' banner season earned Constantino CACC and ECAC Coach of the Year honors.

 During his tenure at Bloomfield, Constantino coached players who have made All-CACC teams 24 times, and coached eight All-East Region players.
 He has also coached two CACC Rookies of the Year and one CACC Player of the Year.
 Constantino served as the NCAA Representative at the 2010 NCAA East Regional Softball Tournament and served on the NCAA Regional Advisory Committee from 2008-2010.